joshchew24/notes/CPSC 330/K-Means Clustering.md

 ### Silhouette Method
 - not dependent on cluster centers
 - calculated using the **mean intra-cluster distance** ($a$) and the **mean nearest-cluster distance** ($b$) for each sample
+>[!Definition]
+>the difference between the **the average nearest-cluster distance** ($b$) and **average intra-cluster distance** ($a$) for each sample, normalized by the maximum value
+>$$\frac{b-a}{max(a,b)}$$
+- The best value is 1.
+- The worst value is -1 (samples have been assigned to wrong clusters).
+- Value near 0 means overlapping clusters.

+The overall **Silhouette score** is the average of the Silhouette scores for all samples.
+We can visualize the silhouette score for each example individually in a silhouette plot (hence the name), see below.
 #### Mean intra-cluster distance ($a$)
+- select a sample within a cluster
+- calculate the average of distances to all other points in the same cluster
+#### Mean nearest-cluster distance ($b$)
+- calculate the average of distances to all other points in each clusters
+- select the cluster that is closest and use its mean distance